WTF Learning

 Approaches To Learning

-• Curriculum learning next training sample selected according to curriculam
+• Curriculum learning next training sample selected according to curriculum

 • Active learning next training sample actively rather than stochastically selected

-• Domain adaptation make a model trained on a source domain perform well on a related target domain
+• Domain adaptation makes a model trained on a source domain perform well on a related target domain

 • Knowledge distillation transfer knowledge from a complex model (teacher) to a more efficient model (student)